 For some homeless, forest is their refuge

-EDITOR'S NOTE: Reporter Lyndsey Hewitt accompanied an outreach worker on the Point-in-Time Count to get a firsthand account of what the government-mandated survey was like.
 There are the usual, suspected spots where homeless people are visible in the city of Portland: under bridges and overpasses, in doorways, and sometimes outright on sidewalks.
+But then there are spots for those who are much more reclusive, such as deep in Northwest Portland's Forest Park.

 Add your comments below